 Orange Spring Mound is so named for its color, which is created by bacteria and algae, and shape, which is a result of very slow water flow and mineral deposition.
 Highly unpredictable, Angel Terrace is known for its pure white formations and the colorful microorganisms seen in its active periods.

-How to See Mammoth Hot Springs
+Where to See Mammoth Hot Springs

-Mammoth Hot Springs is just south of the North Entrance to Yellowstone (Gardiner, Montana).
+Mammoth Hot Springs is just south of the North Entrance to Yellowstone (near Gardiner, Montana).
 The area is accessible by car year round.
 Boardwalks cover about 1.75 miles around the Upper and Lower Terraces.
 Expect the easy hike (there are only about 300 feet of elevation gain) to take about an hour.